nationalarchives/ds-wagtail/.github/PULL_REQUEST_TEMPLATE.md

 1. Post to the appropriate Slack channel to check that it is okay to continue.
 2. To start a deployment, push the relevant branch to the `platform` remote.
-3. Update the `#dev-etna` Slack channel when the deployment is complete.
+3. Update the appropriate Slack channel when the deployment is complete.
 4. Update the status on the corresponding Jira ticket (where relevant).